-- Law On Protection of Rights to Marks for Goods and Services - The Register of Approved Varieties (please, follow the link for 2019 list) - The Law of Ukraine On Seeds and Planting Stock - The Law of Ukraine On Protection of Rights to Plant Varieties
+- Law On Protection of Rights to Marks for Goods and Services - The Register of Approved Varieties (searchable database) - The Law of Ukraine On Seeds and Planting Stock - The Law of Ukraine On Protection of Rights to Plant Varieties alert U.S. exporters.
+This report contains detailed information on compulsory and voluntary labeling information, health claims, and other related requirements.